Blog

 Sarah was enthusiastic about taking an omega-3 oil, particularly as she had been having what she called ‘sticky-brain’ moments.
 There were times where she was thinking more slowly and as a solicitor, she wanted stay at the top of her game.

-Sarah had grabbed a magnesium citrate off the shelf but she wasn’t certain if it she had the right type or was taking the right amount.
+She had grabbed a magnesium citrate off the shelf but she wasn’t certain if she had the right type or was taking the right amount.

-I recently shared a post “Magnesium Revealed (How to Choose the Best Magnesium for Sleep).
+I recently shared a post on how to choose the best magnesium for sleep.

 Fortunately, Sarah was sleeping well.